 Applicants to Pilchuck Glass School's Summer Program may be eligible for scholarship; from Pilchuck or through one of our many partners.
-Read below to learn more about general and special scholarships and financial aid.
+Read below to learn more about general and merit scholarships and financial assistance.
 To be considered for available scholarships, apply by 11:59PM [Pacific], February 1, 2020.

 Artists who work in all media are encouraged to apply.
 You do not need to have images of work in glass to be considered for a scholarship.